hzw7/oof/README.md

 version 0.01

-version 0.02 - the same functionality just with functions
+version 0.02 - the same functionality with functions